ncheneweth/secretctl/README.md

 ## Usage

-Management Commands:
-  credentials Manage your credentials. config      Manage your local configuration.

 Commands:
   help      Show help.
-  init      Initialize the secretctl client for first use on this device. write     Write a secret. read      Read a secret. generate  Generate a random secret. ls        List contents of a path. rm        Remove a directory, secret or version. tree      List contents of a directory in a tree-like format. inspect   Print details of a resource. template  Inject secrets into a template. run       Pass secrets as environment variables to a process.
+  role      Define the IAM role to assume when accessing AWS. write     Write a secret. read      Read a secret. ls        List contents of a path. rm        Remove a secret or version. inspect   Print details of a resource. template  Inject secrets into a template. run       Pass secrets as environment variables to a process.

   is it needed?

-  mkdir     Create a new directory. audit     Show the audit log.
+  audit     Show the audit log.

+  # local dev

+GOOS = darwin, linux, windows
+GOARCH = amd64, 386(win)